 You wouldn’t forget to MOT your car, but it’s easy to leave your website running, unchecked, with issues which may be dramatically affecting your online results.
 That’s why our ‘MOT your website’ blog series is here – to provide tips and advice to help ensure your website is always up-to-date and functioning at its best.
 If you’d like help with testing or want expert website management/support, please visit our web maintenance services page or get in touch.

 WHAT IS USER TESTING?

-User testing (or usability testing) is where people perform various tasks on your website, vocalising their thoughts throughout the experience.
+User testing (or usability testing) is where test participants perform various tasks on your website, vocalising their thoughts throughout the experience.
 The people are usually your website’s target audience – often existing or potential clients/supporters.
-Both users’ actions on the site and their feedback is recorded and analysed.
+Both users’ feedback and their actions on your site is recorded and analysed.
 User testing can be done in person or remotely/online, either with just a user or with a professional facilitator also present to provide guidance and ask probing questions.

 WHY IS USER TESTING IMPORTANT?

 User testing provides clear and indisputable evidence about how people navigate your site and what problems/difficulties they encounter.
 It also gives information about how they understand your menu, how they feel about any visual/design elements, and what information they pay most attention to.
 All of this data can be used to optimise your site’s user experience and maximise its performance.
 It’s ideal to do user testing early on during a website design/build process so it can feed into how your site is structured, but it’s still beneficial to do later on when small changes – such as to wording or menu layout – can improve results.

 WHAT’S THE BEST WAY TO DO USER TESTING?